 Inpatient and respiratory care

-- Prior authorization requirements are suspended for patient transfers.
+Prior authorization requirements suspended for patient transfers through May 30, 2020.
 Prior authorization will be waived for patient transfers from acute IP hospitals to skilled nursing facilities, rehabilitation hospitals, long-term acute care hospitals, and Behavioral Health residential/intensive outpatient/partial hospitalization programs, and to home health including ground transport in support of those transfers.
 Anthem will continue to waive prior authorization for patients with a COVID-19 diagnosis to the extent required by applicable law.
 Although prior authorization is not required, Anthem requests voluntary notification via the usual channels to aid in our members’ care coordination and management.

-- Extending the length of time a prior authorization issued on or before May 30, 2020, is in effect for elective inpatient and outpatient procedures to 90 days.
+Extending the length of time a prior authorization issued on or before May 30, 2020, is in effect for elective inpatient and outpatient procedures to 180 days.
 This will help prevent the need for additional outreach to Anthem to adjust the date of service covered by the authorization.

 Concurrent review for discharge planning will continue unless required to change by federal or state directive.

-- Prior authorization requirements are suspended for COVD-19 Durable Medical Equipment including oxygen supplies, respiratory devices, continuous positive airway pressure (CPAP) devices, non-invasive ventilators, and multi-function ventilators for patients who need these devices for any medical reason as determined by a provider, along with the requirement for authorization to exceed quantity limits on gloves and masks.
+Prior authorization requirements are suspended for COVD-19 Durable Medical Equipment including oxygen supplies, respiratory devices, continuous positive airway pressure (CPAP) devices, non-invasive ventilators, and multi-function ventilators for patients who need these devices for COVID-19 treatment, along with the requirement for authorization to exceed quantity limits on gloves and masks.